 - Add 2 cups diced large yellow onion and 2 cups diced fennel bulb.

-- Sauté over medium heat for about 8-10 minutes until cooked through and just beginning to brown.
+- Sauté over medium heat for about 8-10 minutes until cooked and just beginning to brown.
 Stir occasionally.
 When done, set aside.

 - Add the sauteed sausage and vegetables to the bowl of toasted bread.
 Toss gently together.